 Training is under the direction of a State of Ohio approved Academy Commander.
 Successful completers will receive a certificate of completion and are eligible to take the State of Ohio Exam.
 Passing the state exam entitles graduates to certification by the State of Ohio Peace Officer Training Commission (OPOTC).

-includes 2 Academy shirts, ammunition and 1st time OPOTC exam fee
+Tuition: $4,300 includes 2 Academy shirts, ammunition, 1st time OPOTC exam fee

 Classes meet 6:00pm-10:00pm Monday - Thursday plus 2-3 weekend days per month; Class size is limited to 20 students